GMOD/Apollo/README.md

 Apollo may be launched from [Docker](docs/Docker.md) as well.

-The [quick-start guide for developers](docs/Apollo2Build.md) shows how to easily get started with Apollo.
+The [guide for developers](docs/Apollo2Build.md) shows how to get started with Apollo.

 [Python library over web services](https://pypi.org/project/apollo/) and other [web services examples](https://github.com/GMOD/Apollo/tree/develop/docs/web_services/examples).